-This factor addresses the extent to which there is a need for funding the proposed activities, including addressing the needs of rural and underserved populations.
-The needs(s) described must be relevant to the activities for which funds are being requested under Rating Factor 3.
+This factor addresses the extent to which there is a need for funding the proposed activities, including addressing the needs of highly segregated, rural, and/or underserved populations.
+The need(s) described must relate to the activities for which funds are being requested under Rating Factor 3.

-To receive maximum points for the elements below, applicants for both components must demonstrate a direct relationship between the purpose of the program proposed, the applicant's proposed activities, the fair housing needs of the community or communities, and how the applicant plans to address discrimination, including systemic discrimination, in a way that meets those fair housing needs.
+To receive maximum points for Rating Factors 2-4 below, applicants must demonstrate a direct relationship between the purpose of the program, the applicant's proposed activities, the fair housing needs of the community or communities, and how the applicant plans to address discrimination, including systemic discrimination, in a way that meets those fair housing needs.

-- (1) Problem Statement: Applicants must define the need regarding housing discrimination that the applicant has identified.
-(Up to 5 points) - (a) Describe the specific fair housing community needs that will be addressed under this application. - (b) Describe the target area's impediments to fair housing choice, if applicable, or other significant barriers, discriminatory impacts, contributing factors, or other fair housing problems.
+(1) Problem Statement: Applicant must define the need(s) identified and reference supporting data/evidence demonstrating identified need.
+This may include but is not limited to Census data, an Assessment of Fair Housing, a Consolidated Plan, an Analysis of Impediment to Fair Housing Choice (AI), and other fair housing planning documents.
+(Up to 5 points) (a) Describe the specific community fair housing needs that will be addressed under this application.

+(b) Describe the target area's impediments to fair housing choice, if applicable, or other significant barriers, discriminatory impacts, contributing factors, or other fair housing problems.